abdullahaltushar/school_management_system/README.md

 <li>5.
 Install the required packages: pip install -r requirements.txt</li>

 <h3>Usage</h3>
+<li>1.
+Go to MongoDB Compass and create "school" database</li>
+<li>2.
+Go to visual studio code where the project is open</li>
+<li>3. createsuperuser command: python manage.py createsuperuser </li>
-Start the server: python app.py
+<li>4.
+Start the server: python manage.py runserver </li>
-Navigate to http://localhost:5000 in your web browser.
+<li>5.
+Navigate to http://localhost:8000 in your web browser.</li>
+<li>6.
 You will be redirected to the login page.
-Enter your credentials to log in.
+Enter your credentials to log in.</li>
-Once you're logged in, you can add classes, subjects, students, and marks using the provided forms.
-To view the dashboard, select a class from the dropdown menu.
-If no subject is selected, the dashboard will show the aggregated results.
-If a subject is selected, the dashboard will show the results for that subject.